Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Along the Rua Ramalhal in São João de Madeira on day fourteen of the Camino PortuguésFlash of Pink Along the Rua Ramalhal

-The Camino took a strong bend to the west, and the twist in the road presented the tidy gardens of this home as we entered the town of Escapães at about 3.5 kilometers.
-As you walk through this town, you will be climbing the entire time.
+The Camino took a strong bend to the west, and the twist in the road presented the tidy gardens of this home as we entered the town of Escapães after about 3.5 kilometers.

 From the loftiest heights for the day, along this stretch, this charming view presented itself to us.
 I was absolutely sure I was now seeing the Atlantic Ocean off in the distance to the west.

-First Glimpse of the Atlantic Ocean on day fourteen of the Camino PortuguésFirst Glimpse of the Atlantic Ocean on day Fourteen of the Camino Portugués
+First Glimpse of the Atlantic Ocean on day Fourteen of the Camino PortuguésFirst Glimpse of the Atlantic Ocean on day Fourteen of the Camino Portugués

-After 2.5 long kilometers, we finally came to this spot, where the Camino turns to the right off the IC2.
-This turn may be easy to miss.
+After 2.5 long kilometers, we finally came to this spot, where the Camino turns to the right off the N1 and onto the Rua Estrada Romana.
+This turn may be easy to miss, so stay alert.
+The turn is after approximately 7.2 kilometers into the day.

 The Rua Estrada Romana is a street name that should be intriguing to everyone, as it means the "Roman Road Street."
 Yes, this is where we will soon encounter the old Roman Road to Porto!